Which pets can be microchipped?

 Microchipping is usually associated with dogs and cats, yet many people don’t realise that other animals can also benefit from the procedure.
 Although it will be compulsory for dogs to be microchipped in England from 2016 onwards, any pet is at risk of going missing, and you never know what may happen.
 Here is a list of some of the many domestic animals that can be microchipped:

-From 2016, microchipping for dogs will be compulsory.
+From 2016, microchipping for dogs was compulsory.
 The microchip is inserted into the loose skin between the shoulder blades.

 Microchipping your cat means there is a chance they could be returned to you regardless of when they go missing.
 A roaming cat is at risk of being hit by a car, getting lost or being stolen, so a microchip will help to identify them in any of these cases.
 As with dogs, it is injected into the back of the neck.